 - Germ cell tumors, which begin in the egg-producing cells.
 These rare ovarian cancers tend to occur in younger women.

-Certain factors may increase your risk of ovarian cancer:
+Factors that can increase your risk of ovarian cancer include:

 - Estrogen hormone replacement therapy, especially with long-term use and in large doses.